pre6/ECOBEE/README.md

 |	2022-01-01 |	00:15:00 |	heat |	heatOff |	NaN |	Sleep| 26.5 |	19.5 |	24.5 |	39.0
 |	2022-01-01 |	00:20:00 |	heat |	heatOff |	NaN |	Sleep| 26.5 |	19.5 |	24.5 |	39.0

-5 rows × 39 columns
+5 rows × 10 columns

 - This is a graph of the average temperature per day for the whole year:

 ![image](https://user-images.githubusercontent.com/47339289/217299234-aab32539-dff5-4117-9d65-31449ff77081.png)

+- There are no breaks in the data from June 29th 2022 to December 18 2022 therefore we will only be focusing on this range of data

 ## This is what  I found: